pskenny/notes/Fullscreen Java Terminal Windows.md

 ---

 > [!warning] Hey, it's you from 2025
 > Don't do this.
 Don't hurt yourself.
 You want to write a [TUI](https://en.wikipedia.org/wiki/Command-line_interface)?
 Don't use Java.
 Use Python or Rust.
-That summer you had where you thought it was a fun idea it over.
+That summer when you thought it was a fun idea is over.

 _tldr:_ Here's a code snippet of a fullscreen terminal window using Lanterna.